Screenly/cli/docs/EdgeApps.md

 ## Edge App emulator

 After creating your Edge App, you can use the Edge App emulator to test it in your web browser.
+Use the emulator (or a Screenly Player) when the app has moving or frequently updating content.
+Screenly Anywhere serves a screenshot, so those apps will not run live there.

 * To do this, open your terminal and navigate to the Edge App directory.
 * Run this command: